humdrum-tools/verovio-humdrum-viewer/README.md

 ![](images/figure3.png?raw=true)

-* When the music does not fit onto a single page, use the left/right arrow keys to move to the next page of music (or alt-left/right/arrow keys when editing in the text box.
+* When the music does not fit onto a single page, use the &larr;/&rarr; keys to move to the next page of music (or alt+&larr;/&rarr; keys when editing in the text box.

 * Notice the white triangles in the title bar.
 When there are a group of scores forming a repertory, these triangles will appear.
 You can click on the left/right triangles to move to the next/previous work/movement in the repertory.